 Each year, a theme for that year’s Tumbleweed Festival is identified.
 Last year (2019) honored Pete Seeger (an inspiration for John and Micki Perry, the founders of Tumbleweed) on what would have been his 100th birthday.
 The chosen theme was the “Power of Song,” taken from the PBS 2007 documentary about Seeger’s life and influence, and “music’s ability to inspire social change.”

-The year 2020 has brought our biggest challenge ever – COVID-19.
+The year 2020 brought our biggest challenge ever – COVID-19.
 The planning committee was faced with a choice: cancel the 24th annual festival outright, OR commit to the intense work it would take to hold a VIRTUAL 2020 festival at the traditional time – September’s Labor Day weekend, to inspire change, AND maintain Tumbleweed’s family and community spirit that, as Micki Perry succinctly says, “. . . is a huge umbrella that embraces blues to bluegrass, Celtic to old-time, and singer-songwriters writing their own stuff.”

-Thus has been born the Tumbleweed Virtual Music Festival 2020, also known as “TMFVirtual2020.”
+Thus was born the Tumbleweed Virtual Music Festival 2020, also known as “TMFVirtual2020.”
 A central tenet of the planning for this year’s festival was to make sure and maintain the feeling of family and community that has grown over the years among not only the volunteers, but the performers and audience as well.
 Time will tell if we have succeeded.